kismetwireless/kismet/docs/dev/webui_rest.md

 ## REST Endpoints

-### Data types

 ### System Status

 ##### /system/status `/system/status.msgpack`, `/system/status.json`

-Dictionary of system status, including battery and memory use.
+Dictionary of system status, including uptime, battery, and memory use.

 ##### /system/timestamp `/system/timestamp.msgpack`, `/system/timestamp.json`

-Dictionary of system timestamp as second, microsecond
+Dictionary of system timestamp as second, microsecond; can be used to synchronize timestamps.

 ##### /system/tracked_fields `/system/tracked_fields.html`
 Human-readable table of all registered field names, types, and descriptions.
 While it cannot represent the nested features of some data structures, it will describe every allocated field.
+This endpoint returns a HTML document for ease of use.

 ### Device Handling

 A device is the central record of a tracked entity in Kismet.
 Clients, bridges, access points, wireless sensors, and any other type of entity seen by Kismet will be a device.
-For complex relationships (such as 802.11 Wi-Fi), mappings will be provided to link client devices with their behavior on the respective access points.
+For complex relationships (such as 802.11 Wi-Fi), a list of related devices describes the access point-client relationship.

-All devices will have a basic set of records (held in the `kismet.base.foo` group of fields, generally) and then sub-trees of records attached by the phy-specific handlers.
+All devices will have a basic set of records (held in the `kismet.base.foo` group of fields, generally) and sub-trees of records attached by the phy-specific handlers.
+A device may have multiple phy-specific records, for instance a device may contain both a `device.dot11` record and a `device.uav` record if it is seen to be a Wi-Fi based UAV/Drone device.

 The preferred method of retrieving device lists is to use the POST URI `/devices/summary/` or `/devices/last-time` with a list of fields provided.
+Whenever possible, limiting the fields requested and the time range requested will reduce the load on the Kismet server *and* the client consuming the data.

 ##### POST /devices/summary/devices `/devices/summary/devices.msgpack`, `/devices/summary/devices.json`